Lundalogik/limeclient/docs/source/importing.rst

 with default values.
 We then told LIME a little bit more about how it should interpret the file, and saved the new information on the server.

-RETRIEVING THE LIME DATA TYPE
+Retrieving the LIME data type
 -----------------------------
 The second piece of information we need before we can start configuring how to interpret the content of the file is an object that represents the data type